-The Fund has delivered a return of 8.1 per annum during the last ten years.
-The diagram below provides a comparison between the performance of Camden's Fund and that of the average of other funds participating in benchmarking exercises for each year over this period.
-It shows the time-weighted return on investments for each calendar year.
-The comparative information is provided by the Pensions & investment Research Consultants Limited (PIRC).
+The investments of the Camden Pension Fund have delivered a return of 6.4% per annum during the last ten years.
+The diagram below provides a comparison between the performance of the Camden Fund and that of the average of other funds participating in benchmarking exercises for each year over this period.
+It shows the time-weighted return on investments for each period relative to the average.
+The comparative information is provided by Pensions & Investment Research Consultants Limited (PIRC).

-In the latest year the Fund performed in the 61st percentile (100th means the worst performing and 1st the best).
-It is well ahead of its peers over the three and five years but continues to trail over the longer term.
+In the latest year the Fund performed in the 55th percentile (100th means the worst performing and 1st the best).
+It is well ahead of its peers over the last three years but continues to trail over the longer term.